How Much Do Foundations Cost?

 3. Excavation

-4. Once everything has been marked and double checked, you can begin the excavation process.
+4. Once everything has been marked and double-checked, you can begin the excavation process.

 The depth and width of your excavation will depend on your foundation plans and ground type.

-The amount of ground that will need removing will be calculated based on foundation type as well as mass of materials needed to reach floor level again once in place.
+The amount of ground that will need removing will be calculated based on foundation type as well as the mass of materials needed to reach floor level again once in place.

 Layfoundations2

-Once excavated, Building Control will need to visit the site and sign-off on your foundation print, or, advise if further work needs to be carried out.
+Once excavated, Building Control will need to visit the site and sign off on your foundation print, or, advise if further work needs to be carried out.

 Remember to plan where the removed spoil will be going, and that as it is removed it will increase in volume.